 Fully Aluminum: Fully aluminum nonstick skillets are lightweight and budget-friendly.
 However, they lack the durability of stainless steel, making them prone to warping over time.
 Aluminum heats up quickly due to its excellent conductivity but cannot be used on induction surfaces.

 Aluminum Core with Steel Plate: Skillets with a stainless-steel plate bonded to the bottom offer increased rigidity, reducing the risk of warping or denting, especially with rough handling.
-These a nonstick frying pan are compatible with induction stoves but tend to be heavier and pricier.

 Aluminum Core Fully Encased in Stainless Steel: Like the previous option, these pans have an aluminum core but are entirely enveloped in stainless steel.
-While providing enhanced durability, they are heavier and more expensive.
-Despite longer heat-up times, they are sturdy and ideal for withstanding rough usage.

-What is the Lifespan of a Nonstick Pan?
+What is the Lifespan of a Nonstick Pan

-When is it Time to Replace Your Nonstick Pans?
+When is it Time to Replace Your Nonstick Pans

 Are Teflon and Nonstick Cookware Harmful?